 Here’s how to coach like a pro (without feeling like a micromanager):

 Entering a coaching call without a plan is akin to trying to repair a leaking faucet without knowing where the water is coming from.
-Leverage the power of your call center software, speech analytics, or QA dashboards to look for trends in agent performance, call recordings, or center-based performance metrics.
+Leverage the power of your call center software, speech analytics, or QA best practices to guide your prep and ensure focused coaching sessions.

 Better yet—connect those trends to your team’s KPIs.
 If your call center performance objective is to improve customer satisfaction, let that guide the coaching script.